Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 First, "women."
 In the World Economic Forum's "Gender Gap Index 2018," which measures the degree of gender disparity worldwide, Japan ranked 110th out of 149 countries surveyed.
 Among the G7 nations, it ranked last.

 Despite this, 55.4% of respondents overall believed Japan is a country where "women can live comfortably and thrive."
-While ASEAN countries, which generally hold a favorable view of Japan, scored high, East Asian countries with deeper knowledge of Japan—particularly Taiwan, which has high favorability and visitation rates—showed a significantly lower result of 36.7%.
-Taiwan's assessment likely reflects a more accurate understanding of the reality.
+While ASEAN countries, which generally hold a favorable view of Japan, scored high, the result was significantly lower in East Asia—particularly in Taiwan, where familiarity with Japan is high and where positive sentiment and visitation rates are strong—at just 36.7%.
+This lower Taiwanese assessment likely reflects a more accurate understanding of the actual situation.

 Finally, "foreigners."
 While the number of foreign residents has increased annually, reaching about 2% of Japan's total population (as of the end of June 2018), only 52.9% of respondents believe Japan is "easy for foreigners to live and work in."
 This result is even lower than that for "women."